 This is a half year course taught in the fall that can be taken as an elective.
 The course description for College US History applies.
 The course covers the time periods from the 1400's to 1877.
-This course can be taken for GCC credit.
+This course can be taken for GCC credit or for credit through SUNY Brockport.